steff393/wbec/README.md

 # wbec
 Wifi interface to Heidelberg Wallbox Energy Control using ESP8266

+The Heidelberg Wallbox Energy Control is a high quality wallbox, but it offers only a Modbus interface.
+Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management).
+Focus is on price: < 10 Euro (only NodeMCU and RS485 adapter needed)

 ## Features (as of now)
 - Communication via Modbus working